LarsHernandez/multiforest/README.md

 nice package `forestmodel` that is available here:
 [Github](https://github.com/NikNakk/forestmodel)

-multiforest will take a dataset and run uni- and multivariate poisson regressions on a binary outcome variable.
+multiforest will take a dataset and run uni- and multivariate poisson/binomial regressions on a binary outcome variable.
 These plots can take time to construct manually and one nice thing of using this package is that it makes it easy to do compare across sensitivity analyses (like how does results change when this group is excluded, or definition of outcome variable is changed)

 ## Installation